Silver25/linux-delight/test_list.md

 General Checklist [ basic actions and reactions for average user, 'out-of-the-box' ]:

-Tasks first tested on Live environment, and then on Installed OS
+Tasks first tested on Live environment [ USB Live session ], and then on Installed OS
 ☐ Boot with UEFI, with secure boot ON
 ☐ Internet connection [ private/open/public Wi-Fi ]
 ☐ Sound on the system works